ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 As WebTransport sessions are established over HTTP/2, they are identified using the `https` URI scheme {{!RFC7230}}.

 In order to create a new WebTransport session, a client can send an HTTP CONNECT request.
-The `:protocol` pseudo-header field ({{!RFC8441}}) MUST be set to `webtransport`.
+The `:protocol` pseudo-header field ({{!RFC8441}}) MUST be set to `webtransport` (Section 7.1 [WEBTRANSPORT-H3]).
 The `:scheme` field MUST be `https`.
 Both the `:authority` and the `:path` value MUST be set; those fields indicate the desired WebTransport server.
 An `Origin` header {{!RFC6454}} MUST be provided within the request.

 Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport`, the HTTP/2 server can check if it has a WebTransport server associated with the specified `:authority` and `:path` values.
-If it does not, it SHOULD reply with status code 404 (Section 6.5.4, {{!RFC7231}}).
+If it does not, it SHOULD reply with status code 404 (Section 6.5.4,
+{{!RFC7231}}).
 If it does, it MAY accept the session by replying with status code 200.
 The WebTransport server MUST verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.

 From the client's perspective, a WebTransport session is established when the client receives a 200 response.
 From the server's perspective, a session is